gromacs/gromacs/docs/user-guide/mdp-options.rst

    This can be used to prevent that ions near a compartment boundary (diffusing through a channel, e.g.) lead to unwanted back and forth swaps.

+.. mdp:: iontypes

+   (1) The number of different ion types to be controlled.
+These are during the simulation exchanged with solvent molecules to reach the desired reference numbers.

+.. mdp:: iontype0-name

+   Name of the first ion type.

-.. mdp:: anionsA
+.. mdp:: iontype0-in-A

-   (-1) Requested (=reference) number of anions in compartment A.
+   (-1) Requested (=reference) number of ions of type 0 in compartment A.
    The default value of -1 means: use the number of ions as found in time step 0 as reference value.

-.. mdp:: cationsA

-   (-1) Reference number of cations for compartment A.

-.. mdp:: anionsB

-   (-1) Reference number of anions for compartment B.

-.. mdp:: cationsB
+.. mdp:: iontype0-in-B

-   (-1) Reference number of cations for compartment B.
+   (-1) Reference number of ions of type 0 for compartment B.

 .. mdp:: bulk-offsetA